smithse/TTGO-Wiki/Home.md

 Boards that have been tested
 - TTGO LoRa32 v1.0 (less sensitive than v2 boards)
 - TTGO LoRa32 v2.1
+The software should automatically configure the OLED ports for those two boards.

+- It has also been reported to work correctly with the TTGO T-BEAM board, but auto-configuration does not yet work.
+You have to manually configure button_pin=39, oled_sda=21, oled_scl=22
 - possibly some other? let me know if you sucessfully use this software on another board, and I will add it here

 ## Installation